NES Collecting can be fun, but it also can be very expensive.

 Where to start with NES Collecting?

-My suggestion is you need a console to play the games on some people like to collect for “investment” that’s not always a good idea, prices fluctuate all the time.
+My first suggestion is you need a console to play the games on.
+Some people like to collect for “investment” but that’s not always a good idea since prices fluctuate all the time.

-Although games haven’t really dropped in prices in a long time it’s still not ideal to collect to invest there isn’t a huge market for retro collectors it’s very small.
+Although games haven’t really dropped in price in a long time it’s still not ideal to collect to invest.
+There isn’t a huge market for retro collectors; it’s very small.

 So What options do you have?

 You have a wide variety of options, it’s really all about what you want to experience.
-If you want the authentic experience in 2017, you really need to stick with the old-fashioned toaster model which is the most familiar.
+If you want the authentic experience in 2020 you really need to stick with the original front-loading “toaster” model which is the most familiar.

 Problems with the original NES.